sadeghgoo/DescriptiveMathOperator/README.md

 [![Platform](https://img.shields.io/cocoapods/p/DescriptiveMathOperator.svg?style=flat)](https://cocoapods.org/pods/DescriptiveMathOperator)

 ## Description
-With this library you can easily use math operator in discriptive way.
+With this library, you can easily use math operators in a descriptive way.

 ### Example